 A familiar situation regarding extended application comes from 2 Corinthians 6:14 in which Paul writes “Do not be yoked together with unbelievers”.
 This passage has traditionally been interpreted as prohibiting marriage between a believer and unbeliever, but marriage is not mentioned in the text, nor is it clear from the original context exactly what is being prohibited.
 Paul could possibly be prohibiting participation in pagan ceremonies, worship of idols, or being involved in business partnerships.
 So, can we extend this passage to marriage?
 Scripture doesn't explicitly say “Thou shalt not marry an unbeliever”.
 Both Paul (1Cor 7:12-16) and Peter (1 Pe 3:1-2), speaking to those who are married to unbelievers, encourage them to stay together, working to bring their spouses to a saving relationship in Christ.
 Many different opinions exist regarding this issue, so I'll offer my belief here.
 While I would not say that this passage absolutely prohibits a believer marrying an unbeliever, the whole of Scripture strongly discourages it.
 Both the OT and NT promote believers seeking close and intimate relationships with other believers to encourage and edify each other in our service and worship of God.
 Not all relationships with unbelievers are forbidden, just those that would compromise our faith, otherwise we would have to leave this world (1Cor 5:10).
 Jesus himself associated with sinners, but did not participate in their sins.
 We also have the Scriptures commanding parents to raise their children in a proper relationship with the Lord.
 How can this be accomplished when the parents are setting opposite examples?
 Returning to our original passage, even though it doesn't state the exact prohibition, we know from the context that Paul is prohibiting participating in something sinful.
 Scripture consistently forbids a believer tying himself or herself to an unbeliever in any business, relationship or fellowship in which the believer will be influenced or controlled by the unbeliever.
 What closer relationship exists between two people than marriage?
 Therefore, on this basis, I believe the application of 2 Corinthians 6:14 can be extended to the institute of marriage.

-Our next question might be "What about the passages which address first-century situations for which we have no modern equivalents?".
+Our next question might be “What about the passages which address first-century situations for which we have no modern equivalents?”.
 A good example is the question of whether foods sacrificed to idols may be eaten (1Cor 8).
-We probably won't see an idol burger on the menu at Burger King, so does this passage speak to us today?
+We probably won’t see an idol burger on the menu at Burger King, so does this passage speak to us today?
 In these cases, we should find the clear timeless principle, which we can then apply to comparable situations.
-In this case, we find the stumbling-block principle in which a mature believer should refrain from doing anything that would cause a less mature believer, bu also doing, to violate his conscience even though the action itself is not sinful.
+In this particular case, we find the stumbling-block principle in which a mature believer should refrain from doing anything that would cause a less mature believer, but also doing, to violate his conscience even though the action itself is not sinful.
 This principle does not apply to actions which merely offend another believer.
-Most churches have legalists who are "professional victims", using this principle to force their views of truly gray areas of Scripture in order to condemn others.
+Most churches have a few legalists who are “professional victims”, using this principle to force their views of truly gray areas of Scripture in order to condemn the views of other members.
 We must, however, distinguish between these gray areas and those actions which are clearly prohibited.
-I have written an article on handling the gray areas of the Bible and will post the link here when uploaded.

 [TOC] [Top of Page]